 And then there are segments that are purely fantastical in nature.
 The Men with Hard-Ons is a satiric piece that depicts the bankers and economists who were brought in to enforce austerity where a magician appears offering a spell that heals their erectile dysfunction, causing them to become happy once again and ease off the financial burdens they impose.
 The Tears of the Judge has a judge trying a case held in an open-air arena and finding that a simple case between a landlord and tenant has a chain of causes that each affect the other’s actions, including the appearances of a talking pantomime cow, masked mischief makers, a deaf woman and a genie.

 The segment that comes the closest to Arabian Nights is Scheherazade that opens the third film.
-This takes the viewpoint of Scheherazade trapped in the sultan’s palace dreaming of life beyond the walls and takes us through various lands and peoples she imagines travelling through (all of which are mundane lands and peoples on the contemporary Portuguese coast, which are described in the terms of an Arabian Nights story).
+This takes the viewpoint of Scheherazade trapped in the sultan’s palace dreaming of life beyond the walls and takes us through the various lands and peoples she imagines travelling through (all of which are mundane places and people on the contemporary Portuguese coast, which are described in the terms of an Arabian Nights story).
 Towards the end of this, the narrator must deal with the appearance of an annoying air genie – one of which later falls into the net of one of the chaffinch trainers in The Inebrianting Chorus of the Chaffinches, an episode that is otherwise a pure documentary.

 Crucially though, if Miguel Gomes were seeking to mimic the type of Arabian Nights storytelling, then as the equivalent of Scheherazade he would almost certainly have lost his life well before the first night was up.
-By the time I was making my way through Volume Two: The Desolate Ones, which is singly the most dull and uninteresting of the films, I was finding my dedication to watching the whole of Arabian Nights a hard slog and gritting my teeth that it meant I still had the equivalent of yet another two hour film to watch after that.
+By the time I was making my way through Volume Two: The Desolate Ones, which is singly the most dull and uninteresting of the films, I was finding my dedication to watching the whole of Arabian Nights a hard slog and gritting my teeth at the fact that I still had the equivalent of yet another two hour film to watch after that.